I utilize an eclectic mix of modalities tailored to meet the needs of each person.

 EMDR has been extensively researched and is recognized by multiple organizations, including The World Health Organization and The U.S. Department of Veteran Affairs, as an effective treatment for Post Traumatic Stress Disorder (PTSD).
 There is also a body of empirical research supporting the efficacy of EMDR therapy to treat anxiety, depression, addictions and a long list of other conditions.

 Emotional Freedom Technique (EFT)

-EFT utilizes self-tapping on specific acupressure/energy points throughout the body, paired with cognitive activities, to shift the brain's electrochemistry thus relieving emotional, physical and cognitive distress.
+EFT utilizes self-tapping on specific acupressure/energy points throughout the body, paired with cognitive activities, to shift the brain's electrochemistry, relieving emotional, physical and cognitive distress as a result.
 The body is comprised of energy centers and pathways that affect mood, thoughts, health and physical well-being.
 EFT falls under the umbrella of "energy psychology" which blends Eastern disciplines such as acupuncture, yoga and qi gong with science and psychology.